dbarakoti/overtime-app/README.md

 ## Features:
 X Approval Wrokflow
-- SMS Sending -> link to apprval or overtime input -> integrate with Heroku scheduler
-- X Administrate admin dashboard
+X SMS Sending -> link to apprval or overtime input -> integrate with Heroku scheduler X Administrate admin dashboard
-- X Block non admin and guest user
+X Block non admin and guest user
 - Email summary to managers for approval
-X Needs to be documented if employee did not log overtime
+X Needs to be documented if employee did not log overtime X Create audit log for each text message.
+- Need to update end_date when confirmed

 ## Refactor TODOS: